mpv-player/mpv/DOCS/man/en/options.rst

     This option is disabled if the ``--no-keepaspect`` option is used.

+``--video-rotate=<0-359|no>``
+    Rotate the video clockwise, in degrees.
+Currently supports 90° steps only.
+    If ``no`` is given, the video is never rotated, even if the file has rotation metadata.
+(The rotation value is added to the rotation metadata, which means the value ``0`` would rotate the video according to the rotation metadata.)

 ``--video-unscaled``
     Disable scaling of the video.
 If the window is larger than the video, black bars are added.
 Otherwise, the video is cropped.
 The video still